sirameshg/SMBMS/README.md

 from [smbms静态资源.rar下载-CSDN论坛](https://bbs.csdn.net/topics/399066270).
 The entire work was based on these available front-end web files.

+##### Functions

 This program now is able to do some operations as follows:

-* login and logout the management system
+* Login and logout the management system
-* block unauthorized access
+* Block unauthorized access
-* change the password
+* Change the password
+* Display all the user information on User Management page, support pagination
+* Search people based on their name or their role （fuzzy search)

 ## dependency